milescaprio/ball-fall/README.md

 # ball-fall

-A quick & fun little 2D physics engine in rust, using Piston, for Lincoln Programming Club.
+A quick & fun 2D physics engine in rust, using Piston, for Lincoln Programming Club.
 Uses integration and unit conversion for precise & generic positioning.
 Collisions use conservation of momentum and energy on a rotated axis.

 Unfinished.
 Possible additions in the future: